 LACTIC ACID CHEMICAL PEEL

 Skin Type: Dry skin, aging skin, skin affected by hyperpigmentation.
-Suitable for sensitive skins.
+Suitable for sensitive skin.

 Lactic Acid Benefits: